SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - All unique siege-related Crown upgrades have wood and gold costs
 - All unique ship-related Crown upgrades have wood and gold costs
 - All other Crown upgrades have food and gold costs
-- increased (Elite) Battle Elephant trample damage blast radius to 0.5
+- increased (Elite) Battle Elephant trample damage blast radius to (0.5) 0.5
+- updated many tech descriptions to give numeric descriptions of effects (to help with clarity in game)

 Civ Specific Changes: